Our approach and performance

 Research has shown that Indigenous people are among the most disadvantaged in Australia in terms of financial literacy and inclusion.
 Basic financial literacy skills are essential in enabling Indigenous people to manage their finances, access banking services and build confidence about money management.

-In the last six years, ANZ has worked with Indigenous communities and the Australian Government to develop innovative programs and initiatives to help build financial capability and money management skills of Indigenous people.
+In the last seven years, ANZ has worked with Indigenous communities and the Australian Government to develop innovative programs and initiatives to help build financial capability and money management skills of Indigenous people.

 MoneyBusiness was developed to build the money management skills and confidence of Indigenous people and develop a stronger savings culture in remote communities.
-We developed MoneyBusiness in partnership with the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) in 2005, following research which showed that financial exclusion was a significant problem among Indigenous communities.
+We developed MoneyBusiness in partnership with the Australian Government in 2005, following research which showed that financial exclusion was a significant problem among Indigenous communities.

 MoneyBusiness brings together ANZ's knowledge and experience in financial literacy and the Australian Government's overview of service delivery in remote locations.
 The program was established in 2005 at six pilot sites in Katherine, Tennant Creek, Nguiu (Tiwi Islands) and Galiwinku (Elcho Island) in the Northern Territory, and Geraldton and Kununurra in Western Australia.

-MoneyBusiness is delivered through organisations funded by FaHCSIA under the Financial Management Program as well as through some of ANZ’s financial literacy partners.
+MoneyBusiness is delivered through organisations funded by the Australian Government under the Financial Management Program as well as through some of ANZ’s financial literacy partners.
 MoneyBusiness is now being delivered in over 215 communities in remote, regional and urban Australia.

-ANZ and FaHCSIA have agreed to make MoneyBusiness available for delivery as:
+ANZ and the Australian Government agreed to make MoneyBusiness available for delivery as:

 - community education workshops; and/or